yahya-firdaus/api-java-springboot/README.md

 ## Security Considerations

 - **Password Handling**: In this prototype, passwords are stored as plain text.
-For a production-ready application, it is strongly recommended to hash passwords before storing them in the database (using algorithms like BCrypt).
+For a production-ready application, it is strongly recommended to hash passwords before storing them in the database (using algorithms like **BCrypt**).
-- **Authentication & Authorization**: Currently, the application does not include any form of authentication or authorization.
-You may consider adding Spring Security for securing the API in future updates.
+- **Authentication & Authorization**: The application now includes **JWT-based authentication** for accessing protected endpoints.
+Tokens are issued upon successful login and must be included in the request headers for secure access.

 ## Contributions